NZYMES Can play a Supportive Role with Dog Asthma

 Various irritants may be instigators or ‘triggers’ for such occurrences.
 Such Triggers may include simple emotional stress, heavy exercise, or overexertion; but, environmental factors such as allergens, exposure to chemicals, household cleaners, or even changes in temperature or humidity are often involved.

 Interestingly, science has recently discovered a relationship between certain Antioxidant Enzymes and Asthma.
-It seems there is a direct correlation in lowered activity levels of the antioxidant enzyme, Super Oxide Dismutase (SOD), and the incidence of Asthma.
-It has been found in affected individuals, that lower levels of SOD activity result in more severe the episodes of asthmatic attacks.
+It seems there is a direct correlation in lowered activity levels of the antioxidant enzymes, Super Oxide Dismutase (SOD), Catalse (CAT), Glutathione Peroxidase (GPx) and the incidence of Asthma.
+See NIH Article It has been found in affected individuals, that lower levels of SOD activity result in more severe the episodes of asthmatic attacks.